 Foxconn drives more than $630M in Wisconsin road work

 - The Wisconsin Department of Transportation (WisDOT) has taken on more than $630 million of infrastructure improvements spurred by construction of the $10 billion Foxconn Technology Group's flat-panel display factory in Mount Pleasant (Racine County), Wisconsin, the Milwaukee Business News reported.
-Approximately $500 billion will go toward widening a portion of Interstate 94 and $134 million to upgrading local roads around the facility.
+Approximately $500 million will go toward widening a portion of Interstate 94 and $134 million to upgrading local roads around the facility.

 - State lawmakers approved $252 million for the work on I-94 as an add-on to the $3 billion tax incentive package granted to the Taiwan-based company, but the legislation also requires Wisconsin to apply for federal funds to help pay for the project.
 The state applied to the U.S. Department of Transportation for a $246.2 Infrastructure for Rebuilding America grant last fall and should know sometime in June if they have won the award.